 Once you have made your changes, save the configuration file and reload Apache using the following command:

 service apache2 reload

-Here with the error 413 request entity too large.
+Here with the error 413 request entity is too large.
 As it depends on the type of web server you are currently working on, which determines the instructions you need to configure.
-These methods have provided to prevent users from uploading too large files to your web server or increasing the upload size limit.
+These methods have been provided to prevent users from uploading too large files to your web server or increasing the upload size limit.